 Firstly, we needed to make the oval frame of the gemstone.
 This would act as both the seat and the setting of the stone…

-Once the oval seat of the stone was made and I was happy with the fit, next came making the heart that would be the feature of the back of the pendant.
+Once the oval seat of the stone was made, and I was happy with the fit, the heart feature that would be hidden in the back of the pendant was made.

 Once the two halves of the pendant were soldered together successfully, it was time to check the seat of the gemstone once more and mark the areas that the individual handmade claws would be soldered on to.

 Once the pendant was ‘pickled’, cleaned and polished here is what it looked like:

 Now that the silver pendant was complete, all that was left to do was submit the piece for Hallmarking, set the stone and engrave the message.
 The engraving read ‘Love is here to stay 12.7.14’.